Reduce construction time by 10%

 Traditional planning methods (such as Gantt) make it difficult to tell whether a schedule is good or not.
 The craftsmen often start where there is room, which is why some areas are overcrowded with workers while others are gaping.
 Therefore, it is important to focus on time management.

 With time management in the form of location-based planning, you can reduce execution time by at least 10% – without increasing resource consumption.
 You get a clear overview of time and activities by location.
-You can start multiple activities at different locations in the building at the same time, and your schedule does not take more than an A3 sheet.
+You can start multiple activities at different locations in the building at the same time, and your schedule does not take up more space than an A3 sheet.

 5 typical errors in the schedules